EyalRozenberg1/SPDCinv/README.md

 This repo contains the official implementation of the paper:

-# SPDCinv: Inverse Quantum-Optical Design of High-Dimensional Qudits
+# Inverse Design of Spontaneous Parametric Down Conversion for Generation of High-Dimensional Qudits
 ![illustration](illustration.png)

 ## about